-- 1) Understand the diffraction and polarization processes and applications of them in physical situations - 2) Understand the applications of interference in design and working of interferometers. - 3) Understand the resolving power of different optical instruments - 4) Understand the working of digital circuits - 5) Use IC 555 time for various timing applications - 6) Demonstrate quantitative problem solving skills in all the topics covered.
+- 1) Understand the diffraction and polarization processes and applications. - 2) Understand the applications of interference in design and working of interferometers. - 3) Introduction to application of optics- fiber optic sensors, non -reflecting and high reflecting thin films, grating structure in optical fiber - 4) Demonstrate quantitative problem solving skills in all the topics covered.